rascol/Raspberry-Pi-PPS-Client/README.md

 This is necessary if you want automatic operation of pps-client on system startup.

 # Installing
+---

 The pps-client has several versions of the installer.
 Copy the appropriate one to the RPi and run it from a terminal:
 ```
 $ sudo ./pps-client-4.1.20-v7+
 ```
 The pps-client version must match the version of the Linux kernel on the RPi.
 The kernel version can be determined by running "`uname -r`" on an RPi terminal.
-Version matching is necessary because pps-client contains a kernel driver and all kernel drivers must be version specific to the kernel on which they are compiled.
+Version matching is necessary because pps-client contains a kernel driver and all kernel drivers are compiled against a specific version of the Linux kernel and can only run on that kernel version.

 A few different Linux kernels are currently supported and more will be.
 This is not the best solution because it means that pps-client has to be re-installed every time Raspian updates the kernel version.
 The hope is that if there is enough interest in this project, the driver will be accepted into mainline in the upstream kernel.

 # Uninstalling
+---

 Uninstall pps-client on the RPi with:
 ```